-COL

-e (+ or -), as in

-(kept or didn't) balance, his gait was

-ed); tests for dysmetria and tremor were

-(was or wasn't) revealed.
+PROTOCOL 1.
+The tests for ataxia in the examined were (+ or -), as in Romberg's posture he (kept or didn't) balance, his gait was (normal or impaire ed); tests for dysmetria and tremor were (+ or -); dysarthria (was or wasn't) revealed.
 2. Conclusion.
-The cerebellum control of motor activity in the examined was

-(in norm or impaired).
+The cerebellum control of motor activity in the examined was (in norm or impaired).
+Romberg's posture he (normal or impaire (+ or -); dysarthria 2.
+Conclusion.
+The cerebellum control of mo (kept or didn't) balance, his gait wa ed); tests for dysmetria and tremor were (was or wasn't) revealed. botor activity in the examined was